JayHelton/firebase-firelobby/README.md

 `AuthCheck` is a component that will render its children whenever the user is authenticated, otherwise it will render JSX passed into the `fallback` prop.
 This is the same pattern used by the React Concurrent mode feature called `Suspense`, which will be used momentarily.

-Next, we will add our new component to a nav bar and add that navbar to the main App function.
+Next, we will add our new component to a navbar and add that navbar to the main App function.

 ```javascript
 // Omitted